Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

     credit, which will be deducted from your next monthly bill for Pixboost Service.

 6. You must request Financial Credit in case of a Downtime.
-In order to receive financial credit you have to notify Pixboost technical support staff about your problem in no less than two weeks.
+To receive financial credit you have to notify Pixboost technical support staff about your problem in no less than two weeks.
 You have to provide server log files showing loss of external connectivity, errors, and the date and time those errors occurred.

-7. Pixboost will not provide the Financial Credit in the following
+7. Pixboost will not provide Financial Credit in the following
 cases:

 -   circumstances beyond Pixboost’s reasonable control, including (but